 Cosmopolitanism of the English cemetery

-- Respect to the economy, many British immigrants of both sexes figure on the lists of taxpayers, allowing them the privilege of voting in order to maintain their status quo.
+- Respect to the economy: Many British immigrants of both sexes figure were put on the lists of taxpayers, allowing them the privilege of voting in order to maintain their status quo.

-- Of special interest is everything related to education, culture and religious proselytizing.
-That made that child of miners receiving free classes by protestant immigrants.
-This meant that both, parents and their children, embrace the faith of their employers.
+- Special interest in education, culture and religious proselytizing: Children of miners received free classes by protestant immigrants.
+This meant that both, parents and their children, embraced the faith of their employers.

 Spanish civil war